The Lone Chipmunks

 The Lone Chipmunks is a 1954 American animated short film directed by Jack Kinney and produced by Walt Disney.
-In the short film, Chip 'n' Dale are in the old west, trying to bring in Black Pete for a $10,000 reward.
+In the short film, Chip 'n' Dale are in the Old West, trying to bring in Black Pete for a $10,000 reward, being the only short film that shows a confrontation between Chip 'n' Dale and Pete.

-This cartoon marks Pete's final appearance in the Golden Age of American animation, and the last of the three cartoons in the short-lived Chip n' Dale series.
+This cartoon marks Pete's final appearance in the Golden Age of American animation, and the last of the three cartoons in the short-lived Chip 'n' Dale series.

 Plot

 The episode begins with Black Pete entering an Old West town called Gower Gulch guns blazing.
 He then robs the town's bank and escapes on his horse.
 The scene then shows Chip 'n' Dale preparing for winter and stashing their acorns in their tree whilst singing "Home on the Range".
 A wanted poster of Pete with a reward of $10,000 is placed on the hole where Chip goes with some acorns.
 He then accidentally puts his face in the poster which makes Dale think his friend has turned to crime, but is excited about the money and attempts to turn Chip over to the police, only to see the actual poster.